What is mediation?

 How does mediation work?

 The mediator does not advise the parties as to what to do, and they do not make the final decision.
-The mediator simply assists the parties in an attempt to reach a resolution of their dispute.
+The mediator simply assists the parties in an attempt to reach a resolution.

 Mediation is an informal meeting consisting of the parties, their attorneys and the mediator.
 Keep in mind that mediation is not mandatory unless required by the court, statute, or agreement between the parties.
 While all parties may voluntarily agree to mediation, they are typically not obliged to go through with it.